vra/CatOrDog/README.md

 # CatOrDog
-use deep learning to classify the animal in a picture is a cat or a dog
+use deep learning to classify the animal in a picture is a cat or a dog.

 # How to deploy
 ## 1. clone this repo